Carvago/career-framework/competencies.md

 - **Leading Expert**
   - You create architecture that gets near-unanimous acceptance and adoption from critical stakeholders.
   - You craft solutions that require little support or overhead and continue working for a long lifespan.
-  - You identify barriers that are slowing down teams and initiatives at Mews and create practical solutions, technologies, processes or tools to increase efficiency.
+  - You identify barriers that are slowing down teams and initiatives at Carvago and create practical solutions, technologies, processes or tools to increase efficiency.
   - You provide actionable direction to teams in the face of complex problems involving multiple stakeholders.
   - You create and publish new technologies or practices that solve industry-wide problems.